GreatCowBASIC/GCstudio/README.md

 ### If you found a bug, please [report it here!](http://www.aritaconsultores.com/GCBbug/bug_report_page.php)

-### For Pull Requests:
+# For Pull Requests:

-# Important:
-* Remember to always run "clean for release.bat" batch file before commit your work.
+* Remember to always run "_Clean.bat" batch file before commit your work.
-* You can clean and push current build to "C:\GCB@Syn" for testing whit "Push release to GCB@Syn.bat" (all contents of "C:\GCB@Syn" will be overwritten)
+* You can clean and push current build to "C:\GCB@Syn" for testing whit "_Push to GCB@Syn.bat" (all contents of "C:\GCB@Syn" will be overwritten)
-* You can run GCstudio directly from release directory to modify the project files of the repo, then push to GCB@Syn for testing.
+* You can run GCstudio directly from Build directory to modify the project files of the repo, then push to GCB@Syn for testing.

 This repository uses Git LFS from GitHub https://git-lfs.github.com/ for *.exe files; if you are going to commit exe files you need to install and then run this command: